 Bass trombonist Alan Carr is an active performer, educator, and administrator living in North Yarmouth, ME.
 He directs the applied music program, teaches applied low brass, and directs the guest artist concert series at Bates College.
-He also recently joined the faculty of New England Music Camp.
+He also recently joined the faculty of New England Music Camp and the University of Maine at Augusta.
 Dr. Carr founded and directs the Bates Brass Ensemble and serves as a board director for the Maine Music Society.
 Previously, he served on the music faculty at Concordia University Wisconsin.
 Carr is a member of the Southeast Trombone Ensemble Professors Choir which recently released a new recording "Legacy" on the Peer 2 Records label.
-The STS Choir is comprised of trombone artists from major orchestras, and faculty performers from colleges and universities across the United States.
-He performed at the 2016 International Trombone Festival at The Juilliard School and was invited to adjudicate the Yaxley International Solo Competition.
+The STS Choir is comprises trombone artists from major orchestras, and faculty performers from colleges and universities across the United States.
+He performed at the 2016 and 2018 International Trombone Festivals and has been a judge for the Yaxley International Solo Competition.

 Carr is a frequent guest clinician and performer as a member of the Sequenza Quartet.
 Recent performances by the trombone quartet include recitals and classes at Bates College, Duquesne University, Ohio University, the Ohio State University and Ohio University.
 In addition, Carr has performed and recorded with the American Brass Quintet, the Isthmus Brass Ensemble, and the King’s Brass.
 Carr played bass trombone in the King’s Brass for seven years, performing nearly 1000 concerts, and recording five albums during that time.
 As a soloist, Carr has been featured with the Concordia University Wisconsin Symphonic Wind Ensemble and the Madison Area Trombone Ensemble (MATE).